Rambo III: Pre-production

 The character Masoud, played by Greek actor Spiros Focás, was named after Mujahideen commander Ahmad Shah Massoud who fought the Soviets and later the Taliban.

+Costumes were procured by buying articles of clothing from Afghan refugees.

 Filming

 The film was shot in Israel, Thailand, and Arizona.
-MacDonald:
+According to MacDonald:

 There were so many restrictions in Israel, where you could and couldn't shoot.
 The producers and Stallone decided they would go back to Arizona where they had looked long before I was on the film.
 There was a group there called the re-enactors.
 We had around two hundred and fifty of these guys who re-enact the American Civil War.
 They were called on to do fight sequences, which they loved.

+The scenes at the Thai temple at the beginning of the film were filmed at Wat Phra Phutthabat Tak Pha in Lamphun province.

 Equipment

-The Mi-24 Hind-D helicopters seen in the film are modified Aérospatiale SA 330 Puma transport helicopters with fabricated bolt-on wings similar to the real Hind-Ds which were mainly used in the former Eastern Bloc.
+The Mil Mi-24 helicopters seen in the film are modified Aérospatiale SA 330 Puma transport helicopters with fabricated bolt-on wings similar to the real Hind-Ds which were mainly used in the former Eastern Bloc.
 The other helicopter depicted is a slightly reshaped Aerospatiale Gazelle.

 Dedication

 The film ends with the on-screen caption, "This film is dedicated to the gallant people of Afghanistan."
-At some point after the September 11 attacks, an urban legend began that the dedication had actually read "... to the brave Mujahideen fighters" when the film was released in theaters, but then changed to "the gallant people of Afghanistan" after the 2001 attacks, since the Mujahideen were now associated to some extent with the Taliban.
+At some point after the September 11 attacks, an urban legend began that the dedication had actually read "... to the brave Mujahideen fighters of Afghanistan" when the film was released in theaters, but then changed to "the gallant people of Afghanistan" after the 2001 attacks, since the Mujahideen were now associated to some extent with the Taliban.
 This urban legend has been repeated by some scholars.
 However, this is untrue, and some reviews of the film upon its release even mentioned the "gallant people of Afghanistan" dedication.

 Music

-An extensive film score was written by Oscar-winning American composer Jerry Goldsmith, conducting the Hungarian State Opera Orchestra; however, much of it was not used.
+An extensive film score was written by Jerry Goldsmith, who scored the previous films in the franchise, conducting the Hungarian State Opera Orchestra; however, much of it was not used.
 Instead, much of the music Goldsmith penned for the previous installment was recycled.
 The original album, released by Scotti Bros., contained only a portion of the new music as well as three songs, only one of which was used in the film (Bill Medley's version of "He Ain't Heavy, He's My Brother", played over the end credits).